wannier-berri/wannier-berri/docs/source/methods.rst

 of iterations was performed.
-:numref:`figrefinement` (g) shows how undesired artificial peaks of the the AHC curve are removed iteration by iteration, yielding a smooth curve (See :ref:`sec-example` for details).
+:numref:`figrefinement` (g) shows how undesired artificial peaks of the the AHC curve are removed iteration by iteration, yielding a smooth curve.